dante-ferr/ai-delver-client/README.md

   You can specify an entry point by setting ENTRYPOINT:

   - `make run ENTRYPOINT=game` runs the game application
-  - `make run ENTRYPOINT=ai` runs the AI application
+  - `make run ENTRYPOINT=ai` runs the AI application directly on the default level (My custom level.dill).
+It's been used for testing purposes only.
   - `make run ENTRYPOINT=editor` runs the editor application
   - Default (no ENTRYPOINT) runs main.py, which executes the editor app and the AI Docker container